 self.graphWidget.setBackground((100,50,255,25)) # RGBA (A = alpha opacity)

-from PySIde2 import QtGui # Place this at the top of your file.
+from PySide2 import QtGui # Place this at the top of your file.

-color = self.palette().color(QtGui.QPalette.Window) # Get the default window background,
+color = self.palette().color(QtGui.QPalette.Window) # Get the default window background

 self.graphWidget.setBackground(color)

-Line Colour, Width & Style
+Line Color, Width & Style

 Lines in PyQtGraph are drawn using standard Qt QPen types.
 This gives you the same full control over line drawing as you would have in any other QGraphicsScene drawing.
-To use a pen to plot a line, you simply create a new QPen instance and pass it into the plot method.
+To use a pen to plot a line, we create a new QPen instance and pass it into the plot() method.

 Below we create a QPen object, passing in a 3-tuple of int values specifying an RGB value (of full red).
 We could also define this by passing 'r', or a QColor object.
 Then we pass this into plot with the pen parameter.